matt-catalyst/moodle-assignsubmission_mahara/README.md

 Installation
 ------------
 1. Make sure that your Moodle and Mahara versions are up to date.
-2. If you are using Mahara 1.9 or earlier, apply the patch "mahara-patch.txt" to your Mahara site.
+2. If you are using Mahara 16.04 or earlier, apply the patches in branch https://github.com/piersharding/mahara/tree/client_connection_manager.
 3. Copy the contents of this project to mod/assign/submission/mahara in your Moodle site.
 4. Proceed with plugin installation in Moodle.
 5. On the Moodle page "Site Admin" -> "Networking" -> "Peers", choose the Mahara site.